 Segin – ε Cassiopeiae (Epsilon Cassiopeiae)

 Epsilon Cassiopeiae is a bright blue-white B-class giant, approximately 440 light years distant.
 It is 2,500 times more luminous than the Sun.
-It has an apparent visual magnitude of 3.34.
+It has an apparent magnitude of 3.34.
 The star’s estimated age is 65 million years and it is at the end of the hydrogen-fusing cycle.
-Segin is notable for showing extremely weak spectral absorptions of helium.
+Segin is notable for showing unusually weak spectral absorptions of helium.

 Achird – η Cassiopeiae (Eta Cassiopeiae)